 The trimmer must communicate the current state of performance to the crew, and reporting progress as adjustments take effect.
 Constant communication will keep your team attentive and working together.

 An example of this is, if you encounter a lull in pressure, the trimmer would call for the backstay to be eased.
 The mainsheet trimmer then knows they need to ease the sheet and the jib would be eased too.
 The helmsperson then knows to put the bow down to get the boat going again.
 This is also a signal for the crew to move their weight to windward to help bear off.

 FREE CHAMPIONSHIP SAILING GLOVES

-A trimmers job is never done
+A trimmers job

 Wherever possible don’t cleat the sheet and certainly don’t stay to leeward once the sail is trimmed correctly.
 The jib trimmer will be the last of the crew to the rail, so only stay to leeward if conditions allow.

 Once the crew is fully hiked out, the trimmer should hike too.
 They take the tail of the sheet with them so they can ease quickly without leaving the rail.